chyueG/HAMBox-high-anchors-mining/README.md

 1 paper refers use p2-p6 five layers,anchor size is 0.68*[16,32,64,128,256,512], re-implement anchor size dont take ratio 0.68 into account

 2 train loss is convergence , but during training ,dead lock always appears,the training code is under going

+change date 1103
+many useless code and some error，the compensated anchor score should with no grad， refer to c_iou